kazu-nemoto/kazu-nemoto.github.io/_pages/about.md

 My mission
 ======
 is to use economics practically in Japan.
 In other words, to implement.
 Ecnomics is just a way of making people and the environment happiner and way more fair,　not an icon of capitalism.
-That is why I implement economics in order to change what you think economics is and make the world much better.
+That is why I implement economics in order to change the prejudice against Economics and make the world even much better.

 ### 地球を救うことです。